 Think of ways to give your first YouTube video a unique twist or make it as specific to your expertise as possible.
-Here are some tips to make your first YouTube video stand out, even if the topic has been done before.

 Think of your first YouTube video as a way to build a reputation with fellow creators.
 Ask yourself the following questions: